oplS16projects/SlimeVolleyball/README.md

 Beginnings of the gui, hopefully functionality for ball and player movement.

 ### Second Milestone (Fri Apr 22)
-What exactly will be turned in on this day? gui and ball and player movement should be complete.
+gui and ball and player movement should be complete.
 Ai should be somewhat complete.

 ### Final Presentation (last week of semester)
-What additionally will be done in the last chunk of time?
 Menu screens and options for legacy mode and slow-mo will be added if we have the time.

 ## Group Responsibilities